Parents As Advocates: How To Be A Voice For Your Child

 3. Use Your Network

 Consider joining a parent advocacy group or coalition.
 By working together, parent groups can often bring changes to schools or districts that individual families could not.
-Parent-Teacher Associations (PTAs), for example, can be great networks for making changes at a school-wide level.
+Parent Teacher Associations (PTAs), for example, can be great networks for making changes at a school-wide level.
 These organizations promote closer relationships between parents and teachers, discuss school needs, fundraise, and influence school administrators.
 To find your school’s PTA or for resources on how to start a PTA visit www.txpta.org.

 At the district level, School Health Advisory Councils (SHACs) must include district parents.
 SHACs advise districts on health education issues and have special access to the school board.
 Texas law requires a SHAC for every school district, and the majority of members must be parents who are not employed by the district.
 To learn more about your district’s SHAC and how to get involved visit your school district’s website and type “SHAC” in the search bar.